-9.13 Non-Stage Starts
+12.13 Non-Stage Starts

-Solar cars will be released from their start point at 9:00 am, or as adjusted based on the end of day grace period from the previous day per Reg.
-9.15.
+Solar cars will be released from their start point at 9:00 am, or as adjusted based on the end-of-day grace period from the previous day per Reg.
+12.15.

-9.14 Checkpoints
+12.14 Checkpoints

-A Checkpoint is a mandatory stop (typically 1 hour) in a predetermined location along the Rayce Route.
-Checkpoints may be added or subtracted as needed by Rayce Officials.
+A Checkpoint is a mandatory stop (typically 45 minutes) in a predetermined location along the Tour Route.
+Checkpoints may be added or subtracted as needed by Tour Officials.
 Checkpoints will remain "active" for a specified number of hours during the first day of any new stage.
-"Active" hours will be posted an announced at the pre-Rayce meeting.
+"Active" hours will be posted an announced at the pre-Tour meeting.

+12.14.A Active Checkpoints

-- 9.14.A Active Checkpoints: Teams reaching an active checkpoint will be subject to a mandatory stop at the Checkpoint.
+Teams reaching an active checkpoint will be subject to a mandatory stop at the Checkpoint.
 Mandatory time spent in an active Checkpoint will not be factored into a team's Official Total Elapsed Time.
 Failure to stop at an active Checkpoint will result in no credit for distance driven beyond that point.
-Within the Checkpoint area, the movement of all team vehicles shall be under the control of Checkpoint Officials. - 9.14.A.1 Solar Car Maintenance: Solar charging of solar car batteries and solar car maintenance are allowed during the mandatory Checkpoint time.
+Within the Checkpoint area, the movement of all team vehicles shall be under the control of Checkpoint Officials.

+12.14.B Solar Car Maintenance

+Solar charging of solar car batteries and solar car maintenance are allowed during the mandatory Checkpoint time.
 However, array stands are not permitted at checkpoints and teams must not interfere with or block any other team's passage through the Checkpoint.
+Teams unable to leave the Checkpoint area after the mandatory time must move their solar car elsewhere.

+12.14.C Closed Checkpoints

-Teams unable to leave the Checkpoint area after the mandatory time must move their solar car elsewhere. - 9.14.B Closed Checkpoints: After the specified number of active hours, Checkpoints will be permanently shut down and will be referred to as "closed".
-Teams are not required to stop at closed checkpoints and should immediately proceed on the Rayce Route.
+After the specified number of active hours, Checkpoints will be permanently shut down and will be referred to as "closed".
+Teams are not required to stop at closed checkpoints and should immediately proceed on the Tour Route.